Home » Course » Entree » Soba Miso Soup + Roasted Vegetables

 Soba Noodles

-• The soba noodles are just as easy too and cook pretty much the same as any other noodle.
-Just be sure to rinse well under cool running water when done.
+• Soba noodles are just as easy and cook pretty much the same as any other noodle.
+When done, just be sure to rinse well under cool running water.

 Miso Broth